LizardByte/Sunshine/README.txt

 				* If it fails, Sunshine is terminated
 		* cmd <optional>: The main application
 			* If not specified, a processs is started that sleeps indefinitely

-Trouleshooting:
-	* If you get "Could not create Sunshine Gamepad: Permission Denied" Try the following steps before running sunshine:
-		* sudo chown root:input /dev/uinput
-		* sudo chmod 660 /dev/uinput
-	* If Sunshine sends audio from the microphone instead of the speaker, try the following steps:
-		* pacmd list-sources | grep "name:"
-		* Copy the name to the configuration option "audio_sink"
-		* restart sunshine

 When an application is started, if there is an application already running, it will be terminated.
 When the application has been shutdown, the stream shuts down as well.